+Physical Development

-Physical Development Moving and Handling Manipulates a range of tools and equipment in one hand, tools include paintbrushes, scissors, hairbrushes, toothbrush, scarves or ribbons.
-Talk to them about some everyday used tools like hairbrush, toothbrush, paintbrush, scissors, etc and explain how to use them right.
-Also show them some other tools that you have at home like scissors, tongs, spanner, screwdriver etc. Explain to them how to be around these and show them how to use them carefully if you think your child is ready for it.
+Moving and Handling

+Manipulates a range of tools and equipment in one hand, tools include paintbrushes, scissors, hairbrushes, toothbrush, scarves or ribbons.

+Talk to them about some everyday used tools like hairbrush, toothbrush, paintbrush, scissors, etc. and explain how to use them right.
+Also show them some other tools that you have at home like spatula, tongs, spanner, screw driver etc. Explain and show them how to use them carefully and the purpose of the tool.
 Share your real-life experiences of making some interesting things with different tools and how to use them.

 Encourage your child to hold mark-making tools and attempt to create marks.
-They can draw a variety of shapes, form circles, zig-zag lines.
+They can draw a variety of shapes, signs, form circles, zig zag lines.
 Encourage your child to trace the shapes in semolina or sand tray and use playdough to develop their fine motor skills.
 Provide scarves or ribbons to make big arm and hand movements.

+Blippi Tools for kids

+Blippi and tools

+Activity Time

+Specific Area Literacy

+Reading

+Beginning to be aware of the way stories are structured, and to tell own stories

+Books:

+Elmer the Patchwork Elephant by David Mckee Elmer and the lost teddy by David Mckee Elmer and the snow by David Mckee Elmer and Rose by David Mckee Elmer and Wilbur by David Mckee

-Blippi Tools for kids Blippi and tools Activity Time Specific Area Literacy Reading Beginning to be aware of the way stories are structured, and to tell own stories Read a story book with your child every night before going to bed.
-Talk about their favourite stories and story books emphasizing on the way the story is developed and coming to an end.
+Read a story book with your child every night before going to bed.
+Talk about their favourite stories and story books emphasising on the way the story is developing and coming to an end.

 Share your own favourite stories.
-Read picture books with repetitive and basic language with your child like those by David McKee.
-For eg: Elmer the patchwork elephant, Elmer and the Rainbow and so on.
+Read picture books with repetitive and basic language with your child.

 Encourage your child to complete the sentences as you read the stories.
 You can give your child flashcards of the story for them to enjoy looking at picture and sequence in the right order in order to understand the beginning, middle and end.

 Create an attractive reading area where you can read aloud and they can create their own stories.
-Encourage them to use phrases like 'Once upon a time, long long ago, then, and, because, the end, finally, they lived happily ever after etc to structure sentences and notice the flow in stories.
+Encourage them to use phrases like 'Once upon a time, long long ago, then, and, because, the end, finally, they lived happily ever after etc. to structure sentences and notice the flow in stories.

 You can also challenge them to draw a story of their own.

-Elmer the Patchwork Elephant Elmer and the rainbow Elmer and The Lost Teddy Elmer and The Snow Elmer and Rose Elmer and Wilbur
+Elmer the Patchwork Elephant Elmer and The Lost Teddy Elmer and The Snow Elmer and Rose Elmer and Wilbur

+Jolly phonics

+Introducing the letter sounds- g, o, u, I, f and b of group